DJDanl/cpp-docs.pt-br/docs/mfc/reference/message-map-macros-mfc.md

  **Cabeçalho:** afxmsg_.h

 ## <a name="on_olecmd"></a>  ON_OLECMD
-Encaminha comandos por meio da interface de expedição de comando `IOleCommandTarget`.
+Roteia comandos por meio da interface de expedição do comando `IOleCommandTarget`.

 ### <a name="syntax"></a>Sintaxe